Polynomial

 Syntax:

-operation ::= `_polynomial.to_tensor` $input attr-dict `:` qualified(type($input)) `->` type($output)
+operation ::= `polynomial.to_tensor` $input attr-dict `:` type($input) `->` type($output)

-polynomial.to_tensor creates a tensor value containing the coefficients of the input polynomial.
+polynomial.to_tensor creates a dense tensor value containing the coefficients of the input polynomial.
 The output tensor contains the coefficients in degree-increasing order.

 Operations that act on the coefficients of a polynomial, such as extracting a specific coefficient or extracting a range of coefficients, should be implemented by composing to_tensor with the relevant tensor dialect ops.